 2. A Turning Point in the Civil War

 In the winter of 1863, President Lincoln ordered Union army reinforcements of 25,000 men and ten batteries of cannons to join the battle in Chattanooga, Tennessee.
 Thanks to the speed of freight rail, this torrent of troops and firepower covered the 600-mile distance in only eleven days.
-Since Chattanooga was an important Confederate rail and industrial center, many historians consider the Union’s victory in the Chattanooga Campaign to be the beginning of the end of the Civil War.
+Since Chattanooga was a crucial Confederate rail and industrial center, many historians consider the Union’s victory in the Chattanooga Campaign to be the beginning of the end of the Civil War.

 3. The Future of Combat: Railroad Guns

 Moving massive artillery to battlefields presented significant challenges during wartime.
-In a letter dated June 5, 1862, Confederate General Robert E. Lee asked, “Is there a possibility of constructing an iron plated battery mounting a heavy gun on trucks, the whole covered with iron to move along the York River railroad?”
+In a letter dated June 5, 1862, Confederate General Robert E. Lee asked, “Is there a possibility of constructing an iron-plated battery mounting a heavy gun on trucks, the whole covered with iron to move along the York River railroad?”
 The newly conceived rail guns provided the mobility and force that changed future combat.
 The first railroad gun was used during the Siege of Petersburg in Virginia that same June.
 Called The Dictator, the cannon weighed more than 17,000 pounds when mounted on a flatbed railroad car.

 4. The Precursor to Contemporary Military Vehicles

 The cannons mounted on railroad cars meant a battery could fire while moving, while the thick armor protected troops.
 These iron boxcars, with openings for artillery fire, were the precursors to today’s tanks.
 Rifle cars — armored from the inside — protected rail repairmen and supply trains, serving as early models for infantry fighting vehicles.
 Battleships would successfully adopt similar mounted guns and weapon technology in the first and second World Wars.